oxc-project/javascript-parser-in-rust/docs/lexer.md

 When we tokenized a number `1.23`, we get a token with `Token { start: 0, end: 3 }`.
 To convert it to Rust `f64`, we can use the string [`parse`](https://doc.rust-lang.org/std/primitive.str.html#method.parse) method by calling `self.source[token.start..token.end].parse::<f64>()`, and then save the value into `token.value`.
-For binary, octal and integers, you can learn their parsing techniques from [jsparagus](https://github.com/mozilla-spidermonkey/jsparagus/blob/master/crates/parser/src/numeric_value.rs).
+For binary, octal and integers, an example of their parsing techniques can be found in [jsparagus](https://github.com/mozilla-spidermonkey/jsparagus/blob/master/crates/parser/src/numeric_value.rs).

 ---